andreypopp/rrun/README.md

 ## Usage

+### Running Code

-Run Reason or OCaml programs with:
+Run Reason/OCaml code with:

 ```shell
 % rrun ./app.re
 % rrun ./app.ml
 ```

+rrun uses `ocamlopt` to compile sources and then caches compiled artifacts, on second invocation there will be no recompilation.

+### Dependencies

-You can specify dependencies between modules via `[%import "..."]` syntax:
+You can specify dependencies between modules with `[%import "..."]` syntax:

 ```
 module Url = [%import "./Url.re"]